baskeboler/pizza-app-front/README.md

 - `npm start` - a shortcut for `grunt serve`
 - `npm run dist` - a shortcut for `grunt serve:dist` to minify the files for deployment

-Simple java spring backend to run this app is [available](https://github.com/baskeboler/pizza-app-backend)
+Simple java spring-boot based backend to run this app is [available](https://github.com/baskeboler/pizza-app-backend)

 ## Roadmap